knaeckeKami/config_builder/README.md

 Build your app config via code generation from .json files.
 Type-Safe and no unnecessary IO/Parsing on app-startup!

-Note: this is an experimental, largely untested library.
+Note: this is an experimental library.
 Use with caution!

 ## Features